manekiyong/ClearML-Hat/README.md

 ## 5. Putting on the ClearML Hat
 The `hat.py` script handles most of the ClearML bits.
 This script initialize the ClearML task, setup for remote execution, and retrieves data from s3.
 1. On Line 7, change the `PROJECT_NAME`.
+2. On Line 8, include your s3 bucket link
-2. On Line 46, change the base docker image, if necessary.
+3. On Line 47, change the base docker image, if necessary.
 You may also add other docker setup scripts here using the `docker_setup_bash_script` parameter.
 Refer to [ClearML Task Documentation](https://clear.ml/docs/latest/docs/references/sdk/task/#set_base_docker) for more details
-3. On Line 47, indicate your queue name, if necessary.
+4. On Line 48, indicate your queue name, if necessary.
-4. On Line 52, modify the `dataset_name` to your respective dataset.
+5. On Line 53, modify the `dataset_name` to your respective dataset.
 The `get_local_copy()` method downloads and cache the data, then returns the path of the cache folder.
-This is why the dataset path needs to be overwritten on Line 54.
+This is why the dataset path needs to be overwritten on Line 55.
-5. On Line 59, the `train_aip.py` script will then be imported.
-This is because in the case of remote execution, prior to Line 46-47, all other Python packages would not have been ready, thus, importing the `train_aip.py` at the top of the script will yield error.
+6. On Line 60, the `train_aip.py` script will then be imported.
+This is because in the case of remote execution, prior to Line 47-48, all other Python packages would not have been ready, thus, importing the `train_aip.py` at the top of the script will yield error.
 (Shearman say one)
-6. On Line 60, the training parameters from the `.yaml` file will be converted in a list (e.g. `['--data_path', './data/Images', '--epochs', '10', '--img_size', '640', '640', '--model_name', 'some_model']`).
-This list can then be passed to the `train_aip.py` script, in Line 62.
+7. On Line 61, the training parameters from the `.yaml` file will be converted in a list (e.g. `['--data_path', './data/Images', '--epochs', '10', '--img_size', '640', '640', '--model_name', 'some_model']`).
+This list can then be passed to the `train_aip.py` script, in Line 63.
+8. On Line 66, create a new dataset for the trained model for uploading of the trained model to S3.

 ## 6. Commit changes to Github
 yeah, commit your changes. otherwise it doesn't work sometimes. i honestly don't know why